khairul169/gfps/learn/01-project-setup.md

 ## Input Mapping

-Back to the `player.gd` script, we will make a script that controll the player with WASD keys and several action like Jump, Sprint, etc.
+Back to the `player.gd` script, we will make a script that control the player with WASD keys and several action like Jump, Sprint, etc.

 ![player_script1](resources/player_script1.png?raw=true)